bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Look at this object named "book": book.title &#133; Le Petit Prince and book&lbrack;&apos;title&apos;&rbrack; will give exactly the same result.Why would you use this notation for accessing properties?
+<p>Look at this object named "book": book.title &#133; Le Petit Prince and
+book&lbrack;&apos;title&apos;&rbrack; will give exactly the same result.Why would you use this notation for accessing properties?</p>

-It&apos;s because in some cases you can have property names that include spaces or that start with a number.
+<p>It&apos;s because in some cases you can have property names that include
+spaces or that start with a number.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 446.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">